ncatlab/nlab-content/pages/0/1/5/7/7510/content.md

 By definition,
 $$\mathrm{congform}(e_A, e_B)^{-1}(\mathrm{congform}(e_A, e_B)(f)) \equiv \lambda x:A.e_B(x)^{-1}((\lambda x:A'.\mathrm{transport}_{x:A'.B'(x)}(e_A(e_A^{-1}(x)), x, \mathrm{sec}_{e_A}(x), e_{B'}(e_A^{-1}(x))(f(e_A^{-1}(x)))))(e_A(x)))$$

-By the computation rules of strict function types, there is a family of judgmental equalities
+By the computation rules of strict dependent function types, there is a family of judgmental equalities
 $$x:A \vdash (\lambda x:A'.\mathrm{transport}_{x:A'.B'(x)}(e_A(e_A^{-1}(x)), x, \mathrm{sec}_{e_A}(x), e_B(e_A^{-1}(x))(f(e_A^{-1}(x)))))(e_A(x)) \equiv \mathrm{transport}_{x:A'.B'(x)}(e_A(e_A^{-1}(e_A(x))), e_A(x), \mathrm{sec}_{e_A}(e_A(x)), e_B(e_A^{-1}(x))(f(e_A^{-1}(e_A(x)))))$$
-and thus by the structural rules of [[judgmental equalities]] and the judgmental congruence rules for function types, a judgmental equality
+and thus by the structural rules of [[judgmental equalities]] and the judgmental congruence rules for dependent function types, a judgmental equality
 $$\mathrm{congform}(e_A, e_B)^{-1}(\mathrm{congform}(e_A, e_B)(f)) \equiv \lambda x:A.e_B(x)^{-1}(\mathrm{transport}_{x:A'.B'(x)}(e_A(e_A^{-1}(e_A(x))), e_A(x), \mathrm{sec}_{e_A}(e_A(x)), e_B(e_A^{-1}(e_A(x)))(f(e_A^{-1}(e_A(x))))))$$

 In addition, the equivalence $e_A:A \simeq A'$ has the coherence condition